T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 MAILCHIMP_SERVER_PREFIX      - string - Mailchimp URL prefix
 MAILCHIMP_API_KEY            - string - Your Mailchimp API key
-MAILCHIMP_TARGET_AUDIENCE_ID - string - Your Mailchimp Audience ID, get this via the API MAILCHIMP_EMAIL_FROM         - string - The name of the sender of the email MAILCHIMP_EMAIL_REPLYTO      - string - The email address to reply to MAILCHIMP_EMAIL_TITLE        - string - The Campaign title in Mailchimp
+MAILCHIMP_TARGET_AUDIENCE_ID - string - Your Mailchimp Audience ID, get this via the API MAILCHIMP_EMAIL_FOLDER_ID    - string - The ID of the Mailchimp Campaign folder to store the email in MAILCHIMP_EMAIL_FROM         - string - The name of the sender of the email MAILCHIMP_EMAIL_REPLYTO      - string - The email address to reply to MAILCHIMP_EMAIL_TITLE        - string - The Campaign title in Mailchimp